TRSTN4/br4nch/docs/functions/display/display.assist.md

 > ˑˑˑˑˑˑˑˑ┗━━ 2.2.1: The Walking Dead
 > ```
 >
-> Prints the branch given in the ˑbranchˑ argument with all positions linked to the corresponding layers with custom ˑlineˑ, ˑsplitˑ and ˑendˑ symbols.
+> Prints the branch given in the `branch` argument with all positions linked to the corresponding layers with custom `line`, `split` and `end` symbols.
 >
 > ```python
 > >>> br4nch.display.assist(branch="Stream", line="║", split="╠═", end="╚═")